“I want my son to be prepared to enter the workforce when he leaves school. How can I get the IEP team to develop vocational goals for him?”

 - Communication and social skills

-Turn to Chapter 14, Transition Assessments, in Wrightslaw: All About Tests and Assessments, 2nd Edition.
+For more ideas about transition tests and assessments, turn to Chapter 14, Transition Assessments, in Wrightslaw: All About Tests and Assessments, 2nd Edition.